Authorities release name of man shot, found dead in lake

 PONTIAC, Mich.
-(AP) — The body of a 20-year-old man whose body was found in a suburban Detroit and shot multiple times has been identified.
+(AP) — The body of a 20-year-old man whose body was found in a suburban Detroit lake and shot multiple times has been identified.

 Authorities say the body found Thursday in Pontiac’s Osmun Lake was that of Emilio Valdez.
 The Oakland County sheriff’s office said Friday the death is being investigated as a homicide.